Designing Effective Conference Posters

-Research is meant to leave the lab, without dissemination, research never really happened.
+Research is meant to leave the lab.
+Without dissemination, research never really happened.
 There are a few different pathways research can take when leaving the lab.
-In most cases, the first step is through some sort of presentation, either a talk or a poster given at an academic conference, in your scientific field of study.
+In most cases, the first step is through some sort of presentation, either a talk or a poster given at an academic conference, in your field of study.
 The second and more permanent way is through publication as a paper in an academic journal or as a chapter in an academic book.

 Great posters are well organized and visually appealing; they show, but don’t necessarily always tell the viewer, information.
-Remember, it’s a poster… a giant piece of paper that you can put pictures, figures, and graphs on to tell your story, so utilize these elements to your benefit.
+Remember, it’s a poster… a giant canvas on which you can put pictures, figures, and graphs to tell your story, so utilize these elements to your benefit.
 Great posters are interesting to a diverse audience.
-I know you think everyone should be interested in your work (I mean why wouldn’t they be, you are solving the world’s problems, aren’t you?), but sometimes people need a little coaxing when it comes to convincing them they should be interested in your research.
-You should make it a point to create a poster that is easy for just about anyone to understand in under five minutes and one that is a positive reflection of you, your work, and your affiliated lab, university, or institution.
+I know you think everyone should be interested in your work (I mean why wouldn’t they be, you are solving the world’s problems, aren’t you?), but sometimes people need a little coaxing when it comes to convincing them they should be interested in your research/findings.
+You should make it a point to create a poster that is easy for just about anyone to understand in under five minutes.
+Your poster should also be a positive reflection of you, your work, and your affiliated lab, university, or institution.

 It might sound like an easy task, creating a great poster, but once you get into the nitty gritty of designing a research poster, you might succumb to a handful of bad habits that naturally occur when telling someone about your life’s work.
 I call these bad habits the “sad six”.
 Horrible posters are…

 - cluttered; remember, you want your viewer to ENJOY their experience, so make your poster easy to navigate.